academic-moodle-cooperation/moodle-local_downloadcenter/README.md

 Installation
 ------------

-* Copy the module code directly to the TBD directory.
+* Copy the code directly to the local/downloadcenter directory.

 * Log into Moodle as administrator.